swiftlang/swift-evolution/proposals/0344-distributed-actor-runtime.md

 Note that the compiler will pass the `self` of the distributed *known-to-be-remote* actor to the `remoteCall` method on the actor system.
 This allows the system to check the passed type for any potential, future, customization points that the actor may declare as static properties, and/or conformances affecting how a message shall be serialized or delivered.
 It is impossible for the system to access any of that actor's state, because it is remote after all.
 The one piece of state it will need to access though is the actor's `id` because that is signifying the *recipient* of the call.

 The thunk creates the `invocation` container `[1]` into which it records all arguments.
 Note that all these APIs are using only concrete types, so we never pay for any existential wrapping or other indirections.
+Arguments are wrapped in a `RemoteCallArgument` which also provides additional information about the argument, such as the labels used in its declaration.
+This can be useful for transports which wish to encode values in named dictionaries, e.g. such as JSON dictionaries.
+It is important to recognize that storing names or labels is _not_ required or recommended for the majority of transports, however for those which need it, they are free to use this additional information.

+Since the strings created are string literals, known at compile time, there is no allocation impact for this argument wrapper type and this additional label information.

+> It may seem tempting to simply record arguments into a dictionary using their effective labels, however this can lead to issues due to labels being allowed to be reused.
+For example, `func sum(a a1: Int, a a2: Int)` is a legal, athough not very readable, function declaration.
+A naive encoding scheme could risk overriding the "first `a`" value with the "second `a` if it strongly relied on the labels only.
+A distributed actor system implementation should decide how to deal with such situations and may choose to throw at runtime if such risky signature is detected, or apply some mangling, e.g. use the parameter names to clarify which value was encoded.

 The `record...` calls are expected to serialize the values, using any mechanism they want to, and thanks to the fact that the type performing the recording is being provided by the specific `ActorSystem`, it also knows that it can rely on the arguments to conform to the system's `SerializationRequirement`.

 The first step in the thunk is to record any "generic substitutions" `[1.1]` if they are necessary.
 This makes it possible for remote calls to support generic arguments, and even generic distributed actors.
 The substitutions are not recorded for call where the generic context is not necessary for the invocation.
 For a generic method, however, the runtime will invoke the `recordGenericTypeSubstitution` with _concrete_ generic arguments that are necessary to perform the call.
 For example, if we declared a generic `echo` method like this: